How do I book?

 Pre-booked workshops vary in length from 45 minutes to all day, the duration of each workshop is stated on all material related to the workshop and will be communicated to you when you book your visit.
 We recommend you take advantage of our packed lunch spaces and spend a full day at the venue combining a workshop with a free teacher led visit.

 Yes!
 We highly recommend you make a preliminary visit to help you get the most out of your trip, especially if you are on a teacher led visit.
 The Learning Team are happy to discuss your visit with you, ensuring you and your pupils get the most from it.
 Please contact them directly for more information on the resources available or to arrange a meeting to discuss your requirements.

 Unfortunately we do not have a Risk Assessment you can download, as the Department of Education's publication 'Safe Keeping' states, ‘the group leader should carry out a risk assessment’.
 However each venue has a Hazard Identification Sheet which, along with your preliminary visit, will help you write your risk assessment.

-The Hazard Identification Sheets can be found in the resources section of the learning page.
+The Hazard Identification Sheets can be found here.
 For further help please contact the venue Learning Team directly.